Blessed Hammer Crusader BiS Gear, Gems, and Paragon Points

 Faithful Memory is a Patch 2.4.3 rework that greatly increases Blessed Hammer damage according to the number of enemies struck by Falling Sword.
 Note that this slot is theoretically interchangeable with Johanna's Argument depending on your better rolled item, but Blessed Hammer scales much better in an attack speed, one hander-oriented build, making equipping Faithful Memory a temporary solution.

 Hammer Jammers are a targeted rework for the Hammerdin builds, and they take a guaranteed spot in the armor slot of the cube.
-The massive, temporary damage bonus against crowd controlled targets shifts the former kiting playstyle of the build into a more comfortable, deliberate pace that encourages you to jump into a big brawl and stay there, melting enemies caught within a Judgment snare.
+The massive, temporary damage bonus against crowd controlled targets shifts the former kiting playstyle of the build into a more comfortable, deliberate pace that encourages you to jump into a big brawl and stay there, melting enemies caught within the Falling Sword knockback radius.
+Note that while it is not stated in the item's tooltip, Hammer Jammers get procced by Knockback effects (alongside the listed Blind, Immobilize, and Stun procs).

 The Kanai's Cube can be used for much more than simply extracting Legendary powers from items.
 Please refer to our Kanai's Cube guide for more information.